digitalaotearoa/project_template/README.md

-# Digital Aotearo Project Template
+# Digital Aotearoa Project Template

 This project template can be used to create a project website for a project at Digital Aotearoa.